Akhil-Selukar/DSA-Prep/Dynamic programming/README.md

 ![0-1 Knapsack image-1](https://github.com/Akhil-Selukar/DSA-Prep/blob/master/Dynamic%20programming/images/0-1%20knapsack%20image-1.jpg)

-You only have a plastic bag which can hold maximum of 6kg of weight and if you put anything more that 6kg, the bag will break.
-So you can only pick gifts which weigh maximum of 6kg.<br>
+You only have a plastic bag which can hold maximum 6kg of weight and if you put anything more that 6kg, the bag will break.
+So you can only pick gifts which weigh maximum upto 6kg.<br>

 Now here we have two options one is to pick the costliest iterm first (i.e. greedy approach) and another one is to think smartly and pick items which will add up to the highest cost.
 In first approach the costliest gift is gift 3.
 This gift